ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

     - Contact [Bloomberg customer support](https://service.bloomberg.com/portal/sessions/new?utm_source=bloomberg-menu&utm_medium=csc).

     After you work with Bloomberg to set up an SFTP site, Bloomberg will provide some information to you after you respond to the Bloomberg implementation email message.
-Save a copy of the following information.
-You'll use it to set up a connector in Step 3.
+Save a copy of the following information: You use it to set up a connector in Step 3.

     - Firm code, which is the username used to log in to the Bloomberg SFTP site.